MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-cicd.md

 # Gridwich CI/CD considerations

-Gridwich requires multiple resources within and outside of Azure to talk to one another securely.
-This requirement poses continuous integration and continuous delivery (CI/CD) challenges with Azure Active Directory (Azure AD) permissions, gates, resource creation order of operation, and long-running functions deployment.
+Gridwich requires multiple resources within and outside Azure to talk to one another securely.
+This requirement poses continuous integration and continuous delivery (CI/CD) challenges with Azure Active Directory (Azure AD) permissions, gates, resource creation, order of operation, and long-running functions deployment.
 The following guiding principles address these challenges:

 - A single build artifact affects all environments in the same pipeline.
 - Non-gated environments are disposable.